tjercus/WRKT-0410/README.md

 - TrainingComponent: some buttons are not applicable for instances
 - Performance tuning with 'key' as a repeatable value instead of random int or createUuid
 - Show a dialog 'save current timeline?' when switching plans
+- Use a draggable list as used in react-motion (last demo)
 - Use a Map (uuid as key) for segments in TrainingInstance
 - Use a Map (uuid as key) for days in a plan
 - feature: 'move training to another day'